Using Your Legal Plan

 Family & Relationships

-If you’re a divorcing parent with kids, you may face challenging decisions, questions and discussions regarding their care — with the spotlight on issues such as primary custody, joint custody and/or legal guardianship, just to name a few.
+If you’re a divorcing parent with kids, you may face challenging decisions, questions and discussions regarding their care.
+Conversations often center on primary custody, joint custody and legal guardianship, just to name a few.

 Divorce comes with its own dictionary of legal terms and descriptions, which can be confusing and overwhelming at first.
 So let’s start with the difference between physical and legal custody, which is important to distinguish prior to making your custody request: